caseybn/Weather_Station_Data_Summary/README.md

 **Picture 2**: An example of pre-processed, raw data.
 Headers vary from one file to the next as well as number of records, and number of columns with logger information included.

 ### 3) Getting Start
+Most of the script is completed using baseR or dpylr.
+Shiny and shinydashboard are incorportated to bring the data online.
 It is necesary to install the following packages by "install.package()":

 -"dplyr"